-Almost everyone will agree good communication is essential to any healthy relationship.
-No matter how good you are at it, however, no one is ever perfect, and since communication is a two-person art, it's twice as likely to get messed up.
+Almost everyone will agree that good communication is essential to any healthy relationship.
+No matter how good you are at expressing yourself, no one is ever perfect.
+Since communication is a two-person art, it's twice as likely to get messed up.

-Communication is such a multifaceted skill, so many factors can affect how well we do it.
+Communication is a multifaceted skill, so many factors can affect how well we do it.
 These include the situation that inspired the communication, the mood of each person, their body language, as well as deeper issues such as the family of origin, unconscious motives, and how we have been brought up to behave and think on various psychological levels.